DGSchaffer/dgschaffer/README.md

 ### Hi there 👋

+My name is Daniel.
+I am starting to learn HTML, CSS and Javascript, in order to become a great Web Developer.

 <!--
 **DGSchaffer/dgschaffer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.